1) How often will artworks be rotated through Gallery One?

-The ArtLens app may be backed up as part of your normal iTunes sync, but please remember that it is an iPad app, and cannot be used on a Mac, PC, or smartphone.
+The ArtLens app may be backed up as part of your normal iTunes sync, but please remember that it is an iPad and iPhone app, and cannot be used on a Mac or PC.

 3) Can I do this at home?

 Yes, you can download and use ArtLens at home, or any place with a good wi-fi connection.
 Directions for downloading the app are here: